 Marijuana in New Hampshire

-NEW HAMPSHIRE– Marijuana Use Is Decriminalized for Adults
+Recreation Use of Marijuana is Decriminalized for Adults

 - Any person age 18 or older who possesses less than three-quarters of an ounce of marijuana is guilty of a violation and may be fined $100.
 Fines rise for third and fourth offenses

 - The same fines apply to anyone over 21 years old who has a personal use amount of marijuana-infused products including edibles, drinks, tinctures and ointments.

 - Possession of more than three-quarters ounce is a misdemeanor.
 Punishment may be up to 1 year in prison and a fine of no more than $350.